SyncfusionExamples/Creating-Real-Time-KPI-Dashboards-Using-.NET-MAUI-Charts/README.md

 **Path Too Long Exception**
 If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.Path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

-Refer to the blog for step-by-step guidance on From Metrics to Insights: Creating Real-Time KPI Dashboards Using .NET MAUI Charts
+Refer to the blog for step-by-step guidance on Creating Real-Time KPI Dashboards Using .NET MAUI Toolkit Charts